Southwest delays return of its Boeing 737 MAX jets to February

 WASHINGTON (Reuters) - Southwest Airlines Co (LUV.N) said on Thursday it was postponing the return of Boeing Co’s (BA.N) 737 MAX jets to its flight schedule until Feb.
-8, the latest delay for the plane involved in two fatal crashes over five months.
+8, the latest delay for the plane involved in two fatal crashes with other carriers over five months.

 The airline had previously planned to keep the jet off its flight schedule through Jan.
 5. United Airlines (AAL.O) and American Airlines (AAL.O) have canceled flights involving the 737 MAX until January.